Can Sexual Harassment Be Verbal?

 How to report verbal harassment

 In most cases, the first step to report verbal harassment is telling a supervisor or HR.
 Many companies have internal policies for reporting sexual harassment.
 Employees can also report sexual harassment to the EEOC, a federal agency that investigates discrimination claims.
-However, the federal standard requires “severe or pervasive” harassment that affects the employee’s work environment.
-Employees can also file complaints with the New York State Division of Human Rights or the New York City Commission on Human Rights, or they can file with all three agencies.
-While New York State has the same “severe or pervasive” standard as federal law, New York City law sets a lower standard for sexual harassment, defining illegal harassment as more than a “petty slight” or “trivial inconvenience.”
+The federal standard requires “severe or pervasive” harassment that affects the employee’s work environment.

 What kind of harassment is illegal?

 Sexual harassment covers a range of behaviors and actions that are inappropriate at work.
 This includes verbal and visual sexual harassment, unwanted contact, and quid pro quo sexual harassment, where a supervisor demands sexual favors in exchange for favorable treatment.
 It is also illegal to create a hostile work environment by harassing coworkers or creating an uncomfortable environment for work.
-All of these forms of harassment are illegal under federal, state, and New York City laws.
 A sexual harassment lawyer can help victims of harassment pursue legal remedies.